ericlumsden/ericlumsden.github.io/blog/Tournament_Predictor_p1_Data_Collection.md

 years_to_scrape = years_to_scrape.concat([2021,2022]);
 ```

-Then I will write a function that takes in an array of years, iterates over and runs the `scrapeTourney` function on all of those years before closing the connection to the SQL database and finally run that function on the `years_to_scrape` array.
+Then I will write a function that takes in an array of years, iterates over and runs the `scrapeTourney` function on all of those years before closing the connection to the SQL database.
+Running that function will gather all of the data I'm interested in!

 ```javascript
 async function scrapeYears(array_of_years) {